-We are a precision oncology company pioneering the discovery and development of small molecule, tumor-agnostic therapies targeting p53 mutations. p53 is a well-defined tumor suppressor protein known as the "guardian of the genome," and normal, or wild-type, p53 has the ability to eliminate cancer cells.
+We are a clinical-stage oncology company pioneering the discovery and development of small molecule, tumor agnostic therapies designed to target p53 mutations. p53 is a well-defined tumor suppressor protein known as the "guardian of the genome," and normal, or wild-type, p53 has the ability to eliminate cancer cells.
 However, mutant p53 proteins can be misfolded and lose their wild-type tumor suppressing function.
 These p53 mutations are found in approximately half of all cancers.
 The field of p53 biology was established by our co-founder Dr. Arnold Levine when he discovered the p53 protein in 1979.
 We have leveraged more than four decades of research experience and developed unique insights into p53 to create a precision oncology platform designed to generate selective, small molecule, tumor-agnostic therapies that structurally correct specific mutant p53 proteins to restore their wild-type function.
 We are deploying our precision oncology platform to target the top ten most frequent, or hotspot, p53 mutations that are collectively associated with approximately 10-15% of all cancers.

 Since our formation in March 2013, we have devoted substantially all of our time and efforts to performing research and development activities and raising capital.
 We are not profitable and have incurred losses in each year since our inception.
-Our net losses were \$34.4 million and \$25.3 million for the years ended December 31, 2020 and 2019, respectively, and \$11.6 million and \$7.3 million for the three months ended March 31, 2021 and 2020, respectively.
-As of March 31, 2021, we had an accumulated deficit of \$121.5 million.
+Our net losses were \$34.4 million and \$25.3 million for the years ended December 31, 2020 and 2019, respectively.
+During the three and six months ended June 30, 2021, the Company incurred a net loss of \$12.9 million and \$24.5 million, respectively.
+As of June 30, 2021, we had an accumulated deficit of \$134.4 million.
 We do not currently have any product candidates approved for sale, and we continue to incur significant research and development and general administrative expenses related to our operations.
 We initiated a Phase 1/2 clinical trial in October 2020 for our lead product candidate, PC14586.
 In October 2020, we were granted FDA Fast Track Designation of PC14586 for the treatment of patients with locally advanced or metastatic solid tumors that have a p53 Y220C mutation.
 We dosed our first patient in this clinical trial in the fourth quarter of 2020.
 We expect that our operating expenses will increase significantly as we advance our product candidates through preclinical and clinical development, seek regulatory approval and prepare for and, if approved, proceed to commercialization; acquire, discover, validate and develop additional product candidates; obtain, maintain, protect and enforce our intellectual property portfolio; and hire additional personnel.
-In addition, we have incurred, and will continue to incur significant losses for the foreseeable future.
+In addition, we have incurred, and will continue to incur additional costs associated with operating as a public company and expect to continue to incur significant losses for the foreseeable future.